fgauna12/fgauna12.github.io/_posts/2020-03-25-passing-variables-between-jobs-for-azure-devops-pipelines.md

 hidden: false
 comments: false
 ---
 Using Azure DevOps, you can create pipeline variables dynamically.
-When using Azure DevOps YAML pipelines, you can reference pipeline variables defined in other jobs.
-For example, if you have a stage that has multiple jobs because you need something done in Linux and something in Windows, then this quick guide will help you understand how to pass data between jobs.
+Out of the box, most dynamic variables are scoped to the job.
+But, if you need to, you can reference pipeline variables defined in other jobs.
+For example, if you have a stage that has multiple jobs because you need something done in Linux and something in Windows, then you can consume a dynamic pipeline variable created by another job.

 <!--more-->